Types of Summer Aid

 Other Financial Aid

-If you received a scholarship, waiver, or other benefit during the fall and spring semesters, check with the source of that assistance to see if could receive it for Summer Session.
+If you received a scholarship, waiver, or other benefit during the fall and spring semesters, check with the source of that assistance to see if you can receive it for Summer Session.
 If so, you must notify the financial aid office.
 You may also explore alternatives such as Federal Direct PLUS Loan, Federal Additional Unsubsidized Loans (for independent or dependent students whose parents were denied a PLUS Loan) or private alternative student education loans.
 Contact the Office of Student Financial Aid for further details.